List of JoJo's Bizarre Adventure characters: Part 4: Diamond Is Unbreakable

 An abrasive but well meaning mangaka who writes the manga Pink Dark Boy for Weekly Shōnen Jump.
 He eventually befriends Koichi and the two come across Reimi Sugimoto (杉本 鈴美, Sugimoto Reimi), a ghost who warns the two about a serial murderer in Morioh.
 It is revealed later that 15 years prior to the events of Diamond is Unbreakable, Reimi was Rohan's babysitter.
 On the night Reimi was murdered by Yoshikage Kira, she sneaks the four year old Rohan out the window to save his life.
 This inspires him to help Jotaro and the others find and stop Yoshikage Kira.
 His Stand is Heaven's Door (ヘブンズ・ドアー, Hebunzu Doā), which allows him to peel a person's skin open like a book and read their memories and abilities.
 He can also write commands in the pages which the recipient must follow.
 Heaven's Door originally appears as a manuscript that one must consciously look at to be placed under effect.
 Later on, it gains a physical form resembling the unnamed protagonist of Pink Dark Boy.
 Rohan is subject of multiple one-shot spinoffs such as Thus Spoke Kishibe Rohan and Rohan au Louvre.

+In Japanese, he is voiced by Takahiro Sakurai in the anime and subsequent appearances, and Hiroshi Kamiya in Eyes of Heaven and All Star Battle.
+In English, he is voiced by Vic Mignogna in the anime and Landon McDonald in Thus Spoke Kishibe Rohan.